eugejoh/WHOmortality/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 The `WHOmortality` R package provides tools to easily download, extract, and import the raw data files found in the World Health Organization's (WHO) Mortality Database.
-Only the dataset containing the [International Classification of Diease, 10th Revision (ICD-10)](https://icd.who.int/browse10/2016/en) codes.
+Currently this package only imports the two mortality tables containing the [International Classification of Disease, 10th Revision (ICD-10)](https://icd.who.int/browse10/2016/en) codes.

 Installation
 ------------